suneeta-mall/fable-flow/docs/getting-started/installation.md

 ### Environment Variables

-Create a `.env` file in the project root to configure Fable Flow:
+Create a `.env` file in the project root:

 ```bash
 # API Configuration